vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 - For any given non-centroid vector index 12 closest centroid vector ids.

 ### Batch indexing performance
 With the mentioned allocated resources in Vespa Cloud *perf*, indexing the *SPACEV-1B* dataset takes approximately 28 hours.
-The 200M vectors (centroids) are fed first and indexed at around 9000 puts/s into the HNSW graph content cluster.
+The 200M centroid vectors are fed first and indexed at around 9000 puts/s into the HNSW graph content cluster.
 The remaining 800M non-centroid vectors are indexed with similar puts/s, and also search the `HNSW` index at the same rate.

 Vectors are read from the dataset and converted to [Vespa JSON feed format](https://docs.vespa.ai/en/reference/document-json-format.html) by a simple python script.
 The resulting JSON files are fed using [Vespa feed client](https://docs.vespa.ai/en/vespa-feed-client.html)